Encharted Cook

 A collage of making a reuben casserole and the finished casserole with text overlays.

-Caraway seeds are the secret ingredient that elevates this Reuben casserole and gives it that distinctively savory rye bread flavor.
+Caraway seeds are the secret ingredient that elevates this Reuben casserole, giving it that distinctly savory rye bread flavor.

 Reuben casserole topped with tomato, cheese, and thousand island dressing fresh from the oven.